 - Building length and ceiling height.

-- Architectural design and reverberation characteristics.
+- Architecture and reverberation level.

-- Choir location and requirements.
+- Choir area requirements.

-- Special liturgical events and activities.
+- Special liturgical event requirements.

 - Compact space.